rswift/wifi-temperature-broadcast/README.md

 # ToDo
 - ~~understand the impact of fluctuations of the cold junction temperature~~ just solder the thermocouple wire to the MAX31855, solves the problem!
+- remove hardware tilt switch trigger as this is not sufficiently accurate, replace with hall effect switch and a WiFi triggered command
+- build a small server element into the code to receive instructions (broadcast now, configuration etc.)
 - dynamic WiFi settings to permit the client application to govern settings such as SSID & password, poll/broadcast rates etc. and store in EEPROM
 - test on other boards
 - simplify the code, maybe separate out although it is handy having it all in a single file
-- add a tilt switch to mean that the temperature readings are taken when the probe is actually in the bean mass, then broadcast afterwards
+- ~~add a tilt switch to mean that the temperature readings are taken when the probe is actually in the bean mass, then broadcast afterwards~~
-- build a small server element into the code to receive instructions (broadcast now, configuration etc.)

 # Some links
 **Roasthacker**: http://roasthacker.com/?p=529 & http://roasthacker.com/?p=552